 This view of Smithwicks Brewery from Kilkenny Tourist Hostel is soon to be a thing of the past.
 After 300 years of making Smithwicks in Kilkenny the brewing of this rudy red ale has been relocated to Dublin.

-Not all is lost however as come July 31st the brand new Smithwick’s Experience opens in Parliament street (just a few doors up from us!)
+Not all is lost however as the Smithwick’s Experience has opened in Parliament street (just a few doors up from us!)
 Promising to immerse the visitor in the brewing experience, recount the brewing tradition from its medieval monastic origins to the arrival of the Smithwicks family and the ensuing 300+ years, and of course provide a taste of Kilkenny’s finest pint.

 Brewery Tours operate 7 days a week, are over an hour in duration and run regularly throughout the day.
 There’s loads of interactive elements to the tour so even the kids should be entertained.
 Brought to you by the same good people who run The Guinness Storehouse in Dublin we are really looking forward to the Smithwick’s Experience being an authentic, enjoyable and exciting look at Kilkenny proud brewing tradition.